home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

   - Voice
 ha_release: "0.54"
 ---

-Amazon Alexa provides a Smart Home API for richer home automation control and supports the ability to use simple intuitive utterances without saying the skill name, such as:
+Amazon Alexa provides a Smart Home API for richer home automation control and supports the ability to use simple, intuitive utterances without saying the skill name, such as:

 <kbd>